sevdaselcik/sevdaselcik/README.md

 - 👀 I’m interested in ML/AI/BigData/Algorithms/FutureTrends
 - 🌱 I’m currently learning Emerging Techs
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- kmklmlkmlknlknlknlknlklknlnk

 <!---
 smartfyco/smartfyco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.